 3. Use and Disclosure

-We use personal information collected by us to enable us to conduct our business, to carry on our marketing activities and to comply with our legal obligations, including:
+We use personal information collected by us to enable us to conduct our business, to carry on our marketing activities, to comply with our legal obligations and for other reasonably foreseeable purposes, including:

 - to maintain and develop our relationship with you and provide our services to you;